qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 * **Color**: A field which allows to enter color codes.
 During data entry the color is visible through a color bar included in the field.

-With the **Attribute editor layout** you can now define builtin forms for data entry jobs.
+With the **Attribute editor layout** you can now define builtin forms for data entry jobs (see figure_fields_2_).
 Choose 'Drag and drop designer' and an attribute column.
-Use the |mActionSignPlus| Icon to transfer a category that then will be shown during the digitizing session (see figure_fields_2_).
+Use the |mActionSignPlus| Icon to create a category that then will be shown during the digitizing session (see figure_fields_3_).
 Next step will be to assign the relevant fields to the category with the |mActionArrowRight| Icon.
 You can create more categories and use the same fields again.
 When creating a new category QGIS will insert a new tab for the category in the built in form.